Avast Premium Security Review 2023: Is It Worth It?

 The Avast Premium Security Network Inspector preferences.

 Finally, Avast Secure Browser is a free download that aims to protect users when online.
-It blocks malicious websites and downloads, hides what you type online so others cannot intercept your communications, and comes with a virtual banking mode, designed to keep your financial data safe.
+It blocks malicious websites and downloads, hides what you type online so others cannot intercept your communications, and comes with a banking mode, designed to keep your financial data safe.

-Avast Premium Security test results
+Avast test results

-Test type Score (%)
+Test type Avast score

 Our Avast Premium Security experience